from Beer Stein to Masskrug everything you need for your Oktoberfest

 The Beginning

-Many know that the Oktoberfest began as a celebration of the wedding of King Ludwig I and his wife, Princess Therese of Saxony-Hildburghausen in 1810.
+Many know that the Oktoberfest (or as Munich affectionately says "Die Wiesn") began as a celebration of the wedding of King Ludwig I and his wife, Princess Therese of Saxony-Hildburghausen in 1810.
 The whole town celebrated the wedding, which ended with a horse race.
 What many people do not know, however, is that the Agricultural Society saw the festivities as a practical opportunity to showcase peasant achievements and repeated it in the two following years.
 It was not until 1819 that the city of Munich took over the organization of the Oktoberfest.
 Who would have thought at that time that it would one day become the largest folk festival in the world!

 Not just Food and Beer